dariant/ArcBiFaceGAN/README.md

 ./docker_run.sh python training.py --data="DATASETS/example_dataset"  --outdir="EXPERIMENTS/training_output" --NIR_loss_weight=0.1
  --cfg="auto" --snap=20 --batch=12 --mirror=1 --gpus=1 --GPU_DEVICE_NUMBER=0 --cond=1
 ```
 Here `--data` should point to the training dataset and `--outdir` to the output directory.
 To determine the weight of the NIR Discriminator on the final loss, set the `--NIR_loss_weight` accordingly.
-Regarding the other parameters, `--cfg` determines the model configuration (e.g. number of blocks), `--snap` defines the ... of snapshots during training,  `--batch` is the batch size,  `--mirror=1` enables horizontal flipping of training images while `--cond=1` enables training based on the identity condition.
+Regarding the other parameters, `--cfg` determines the model configuration (e.g. number of blocks), `--snap` defines the frequency of snapshots during training,  `--batch` is the batch size,  `--mirror=1` enables horizontal flipping of training images while `--cond=1` enables training based on the identity condition.
 Regarding the GPU usage, set the amount of available GPUs with `--gpus` or set the `--GPU_DEVICE_NUMBER` to determine which GPU to use.

 To continue training from a saved checkpoint use the `--resume` argument, i.e. `--resume={path_to_pretrained_model}`.